-Generation V actor Chance Perdomo dies at 27 - ExBulletin
+Generation V Actor Chance Perdomo Dies at 27 - ExBulletin

 Entertainment

+We can't quite wrap our heads around this, Gen V producers said in a statement released Saturday.

-A rising actor leaving us too soon, and the producers of Gen V said we couldn't quite understand that, describing Chance Perdomo as charming and cheerful, an enthusiastic force of nature, an incredibly talented performer and, more than anything, a very kind and charming person.
+To those of us who knew and worked with him, Chance was always charming and cheerful, an enthusiastic force of nature, an incredibly talented performer, and, more than anything else, a very kind and lovely person.

 Even writing about him in the past tense makes no sense.
-We are truly sorry to Chance's family and mourn the loss of our friend and colleague.
+We are truly sorry to the Chances family and mourn the loss of our friend and colleague.
 Hug your loved ones tonight.

-Chance Perdomo was Andre Anderson in Gen V, one of the protagonists of the hit spin-off of The Boys, an excellent student at Godolkin University capable of manipulating metal.
-One of the most notable series of 2023 had it as a reference, and filming of its second season should begin soon.
-Along with the aforementioned series, Perdomo has also worked in films such as After, Midsomer Murders, Killer by my Debt and in Hetty Feather and Shakespeare & Hathaway: Private Investigators.
+All rights reserved.
+This material, and other digital content on this website, may not be reproduced, published, broadcast, rewritten or redistributed in whole or in part without the express prior written permission of PUNCH.

 |